jmjuanes/siimple/README.md

 ### Running documentation locally

-The documentation is generated using [bundle](https://bundler.io/) and [Jekyll](https://jekyllrb.com/docs/installation/) tool.
-Make sure that you have it installed in your computer.
+The documentation is generated using [bundle](https://bundler.io/) and [Jekyll](https://jekyllrb.com/docs/installation/).
+Make sure that you have them installed in your computer.
 Also, you will need [bower](https://bower.io) to download some front end dependencies.

 First, you should run the following command to download and configure all dependencies for the documentation: